mohammadnusairat/Website-Cloning-Web-App/DEVNOTES.md

 GPT-4o also brings prompt flexibility.
 It handled large, structured prompts well, even when including several different types of scraped content (HTML, CSS, Markdown, Links).
 Gemini struggled with prompt length, and Claude occasionally ignored the structural cues.

+This is not to say that GPT-4o is perfect.
+One of the biggest roadblocks is actually the generative nature of ChatGPT, because it can sometimes produce varying results when cloning more complicated websites.
+Therefore after weighing the pros and the cons, I decided to go with GPT-4o.

 ### Hyperbrowser Usage and Prompt Strategy
 To scrape design context, I leveraged the **Hyperbrowser SDK** due to its reliable DOM capture and metadata support.
 I experimented with including screenshots in the prompt (by extracting image URLs / converting to base64), but found that this actually *reduced accuracy*!
 The model either ignored the visual data or became distracted by too much prompt noise.
 Ultimately, excluding screenshots improved results by keeping the prompt clean and focused on the structural elements.